-Three minutes walk from Walsh Bay is a busy building site for the future Barangaroo Metro train station: to be built largely underground and due to open in 2024.
+Three minutes walk from Walsh Bay is a busy construction site for the future Barangaroo Metro train station: to be built largely underground and due to open in 2024.

 Since the site geared up in early 2018, archaeologists and excavation crews have located many items of historical significance—including substantial sandstone and timber relics of 19th century shipbuilding yards, wharves and jetties.
 And they found a trove of small artefacts—glass and pottery bottles and jars, metal coins and lids—that were used by people living and working on this shore.